SheffieldML/GPc/README.md

 GPc
 ===

 Gaussian process code in C++ including some old implementations of GPs, GP-LVM and IVM.

-IVM
-===

-<h1>C++ IVM Software</h1>

-This page describes how to compile and gives some examples of use of the C++ Informative Vector Machine Software (IVM) available for <a href="http://www.cs.man.ac.uk/neill-bin/software/downloadForm.cgi?toolbox=ivmcpp">download here</a>.
+The software dates back to 2005 and was modified regularly until around 2007.
+The combined release was moved from SVN to github in June 2014.
+The documentation below is still mainly from 2007.

 <h3>Design Philosophy</h3>